eove/orca/example/docs/workflow/periodical_checks.md

 If fixes are needed, this means running a ceremony on preprod, and then a ceremony on prod.

 > [!Warning]
-> In order to use scripts on the offline vault, they should be copied and adapted from the directory `templates/` to `src/scripts/`, then added to git and only then, the build of the live bootable media will make these scripts available from the command line on the offline terminal.
+> In order to use scripts on the offline vault, they should be adapted in the directory  `actions`, then added to git and only then, the build of the live bootable media will run these scripts.

 ### Yubikeys certificates that have expired should be renewed